RROxford/new-theme/_past_team/malika-ihle.md

 reproducible and open workflow.

 Malika is an Executive Committee member and the chair of the Diversity, Equity, and Inclusion committee of the Society for Open, Reliable, and Transparent Ecology and Evolutionary biology ([SORTEE](https://www.sortee.org/){:target="_blank"}) and she is the UK Reproducibility Network ([UKRN](https://www.ukrn.org/){:target="_blank"}) local network lead at the University of Oxford.

+She is now the Open Science Coordinator at the Ludwig-Maximilian University in Munich.

 Selected articles: